Gronnfrosk/Semester-Project-1/READMR.md

 4. Exhibitions page

 ### More about the website:
-- Consisting of only HTML and CSS
+- Consisting of only HTML and CSS.
-- Following WCAG principles and DRY priciple
+- Following WCAG principles and DRY principle.
 - Grade(A-F): B

 ## Built With